my-koop/module.mailing-list/README.md

   - validation.id: `string[];`
     - `"empty"`: mailing list id is missing
     - `"notAnInteger"`: mailing list id is not an integer
-    - `"NaN"`: mailing list id is not a number

 ###GetMailingList
 Retrieves all the mailing list available